National Space Trophy Winners

 a guiding force in our nation's exploration of space.
 He served as Chairman of the presidential advisory committee on the Future

 of the United States Space Program that delivered its landmark report in December 1990.
-Mr. Augustine was born in Denver,
+Augustine was born in Denver,

 Colorado.
 He earned his degree in Aerospace Engineering in 1957, and his Masters in 1959, both from Princeton.
 Starting as Chief

-Engineer in 1958 with Douglas Aircraft Company, Mr. Augustine moved to the Defense Department in 1965 as Assistant Director of
+Engineer in 1958 with Douglas Aircraft Company, Augustine moved to the Defense Department in 1965 as Assistant Director of

 Defense Research and Engineering.
 In 1970, he returned to the private sector with LTV Missiles and Space Company.
 He re-joined

 the government in 1973 as the Assistant Secretary of the Army, and became Under Secretary of the Army in 1975.
-Mr. Augustine
+Augustine

 joined Martin Marietta in 1977, rising to CEO and Chairman.
 When the company merged with Lockheed in 1995, he was named